 The dispute originated in early 2018.
 “Frustrated by years of mismanagement and stagnant pay, the newsroom voted to join the NewsGuild,” the L.A.
 Times’ Meg James reported.
 “The Times’ nascent guild demanded that Tribune provide salary data for newsroom employees.

-“The data confirmed long-standing suspicions that the salaries of women and people of color lagged behind that of white male colleagues,” Pulitzer Prize-winning reporter Bettina Boxall, who became the lead plaintiff in the class-action lawsuit, told the paper.
+“The data confirmed long-standing suspicions that the salaries of women and people of color lagged behind that of white male colleagues,” said Pulitzer Prize-winning reporter Bettina Boxall, who became the lead plaintiff in the class-action lawsuit, told the paper.

 Although @LATGuild did not have “standing” in the suit, the journalists released a report in April 2018, showing that on average women of color at the Times made less than 70 cents for every dollar earned by a white man.